jb2018/geohealth/README.md

 ### What is geohealth

-Geohealth brings together giscience and health.
+Geohealth brings together giscience and health so that we can better understand factors influencing the spatial patterns emerging of particular health or disease occurrences.